 Eva worked on the Future Longevity Inequalities research project as a PhD student at NIDI from November 2020 until March 2022.
 During her time at NIDI, she examined the past progression of the obesity epidemic across socio-economic groups in Europe, and worked on streamlining data for the project.
 Eva obtained a Master’s degree in Global Health and Development from University College London and a Bachelor’s degree in the Liberal Arts and Sciences with a major in Public Health from Amsterdam University College (AUC).
 In her prior academic work at the Athena Institute – Free University Amsterdam and UCL, she has taken an interdisciplinary approach to the global burden of non-communicable diseases, socio-economic inequalities, and healthcare.

-Another Postdoctoral researcher (3 years, 1.0 FTE) will start around the end of the second year / beginning of the third year of the project (around September 2022), and will mainly work on the mortality modelling and forecasting part.
+Another Postdoctoral researcher (2 to 3 years, 1.0 FTE) will be hired to start around halfway the project (around April 2023), and will mainly work on the mortality forecasting part.
 We hope to be able to hire someone with advanced technical knowhow regarding mortality modelling and forecasting.